 I didn’t think of the resemblance myself before I came across the tweets; but now, I have to admit, it’s difficult to unsee it.

 A part of me feels guilty for putting up a heading like that, but the other part really wants it there.
-Quite a few people seem to think that Slack’s new logo resembles a bunch of d*cks - the second letter remains debatable.
+Quite a few people seem to think that Slack’s new logo resembles a bunch of ducks.

 Unsee